jdillon/gshell/gshell-maven-plugin/example/README.md

 -->
 # Example

-Shows how to use Maven `pom.xml` to configure the execution of GShell to include specific configuration and plugins.
+Shows how to use Apache Maven `pom.xml` to configure the execution of GShell to include specific configuration and plugins.

 ## Running

-    mvn gshell:run
+    ./example

 Output: